adamkundrat/iota-rfc/dao-tech-proposal.md

 # Overview

-This specification summarizes requirements to implement voting tech to support the IOTA Treasury.
+This specification summarizes requirements to develop the technology to be used in the initial vote to burn the tokens or form the IOTA Community Treasury.

+Assuming the decision is made to form a Community Treasury, this voting system can be adapted to support the early operations of the newly created Community Treasury.

-This overview highlights various use cases and high-level technical designs combined with mock-ups.
+The following overview highlights various use cases and high-level technical designs combined with mock-ups of the proposed system.
-A more detailed design on approach will follow once requirements,dependencies and scope are refined and agreed upon.
+A more detailed design will follow once requirements,dependencies and scope are refined and agreed upon.

 Flexibility is important at this stage.
-Therefore the initial design provides the opportunity to evaluate various technical approaches that could be prototyped and decided upon in the future.The intent is to encourage a more agile process moving forward.
+Therefore the initial design provides the opportunity to evaluate various technical approaches that could be prototyped and decided upon in the future.The intent is to encourage a more agile process as we move forward.

 **Voting tech consists of three parts:**
 - Hornet Node plug-in.
 See RFC: https://github.com/WernerderChamp/protocol-rfcs/blob/master/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md